1920 Cork hunger strike: Timeline

+Public opinion & religion

 Public opinion across Ireland was largely in support of the hunger strike, and, at three points throughout the strike, on 24 August, 22 September, and 15 October, the workers of Cork City, as part of an action organised by the Cork Civic and Labour Council, did not attend work, so as to allow themselves to go to Masses being held for the strikers.
 There were also near-constant vigils held by members of the public and relatives of the hunger strikers outside of Cork Gaol.
 As the historian Gabriel Doherty put it in his article on the hunger strike: "over the course of the strike a truly staggering number of Masses for their intentions were sponsored by practically every firm, every residential area, and every public body and private organisation in Cork (and many well beyond)".

 Religion played a role in the hunger strike's success, due to the backing the strike received from the Catholic hierarchy, both in Ireland and abroad.
 While it was denounced by some priests, mainly in England, as leading to suicide and therefore a sin, the majority of the clergy in Ireland threw their support behind it, portraying the strikers as soldiers willing to fight and die for their country.
 On a trip to Cork, Archbishop Spence of Adelaide, Australia, criticised the response of the British government to the hunger strike.

+Newspaper coverage & support in the US

 Gabriel Doherty notes in his article on the strike that another factor in the significance of the Cork hunger strike was the coverage it received in newspapers across the world.
 In Ireland, most newspapers were supportive of the strike, including the Cork Examiner.
 Several newspapers in Britain, while not necessarily favourable of the strikers' IRA activities, held sympathy for their suffering in prison, a sentiment which influenced how the British public felt about the hunger strike, while the reporting on the strike also further informed them about what was going on in Ireland during the War of Independence.
 As time went on, sections of British public began to resent their government's actions in Ireland as a result of this coverage.

 A number of other British newspapers spread rumours that the hunger strikers were being fed by visitors in an attempt to undermine support for them, though any effectiveness of this strategy was lost following the deaths in October 1920 of Michael Fitzgerald and Joseph Murphy in Cork, and Terence MacSwiney in Brixton, proving that the hunger strikers were not being fed.

 Beyond the British Isles, there was support from America, home to a large Irish community.
 Support there was further drummed up by Fr.
 Patrick Crowley, a priest in Montana, and a brother of Peter and John Crowley, who gave interviews to the American press.
 Future international leaders, among them India's Mahatma Gandhi and Jawaharlal Nehru, Vietnam's Ho Chi Minh, and Italy's Benito Mussolini, all noted at various points that they were moved by the hunger strike.